sistephens/email-alert-api/deploy.md

 ## Prerequisites

-  - download the Gov Delivery files and virus scan, unzip
+  - download the Gov Delivery files and virus scan, unzip If you need the ftp server and log in details, they are in the 2ndline password store under `govdelivery/ftps`
   - activate fabric virtual env
   - cd into your fabric script directory